Do you love blueberries?

 "Frozen coffee ice cubes, ready to be served."

-The coffee ice cubes will melt slowly and leave more coffee flavor in your blueberry iced coffee instead of diluting your coffee with water from regular ice cubes.
+The coffee ice cubes will melt slowly, leaving more coffee flavor in your blueberry iced coffee instead of diluting it with water from regular ice cubes.

-If you want to know how to make them at home, you can check out the full recipe here.
+If you'd like to learn how to make them at home, you can find the full recipe here.

 What is the best coffee for this recipe?

-The great thing about iced coffee is the way you can prepare the coffee.
+The great thing about iced coffee is the variety of ways you can prepare it.

 You can choose your favorite coffee brewer and coffee beans for Your Dream Coffee.

-I like to brew my coffee with a pour over technique like the Hario V60 or Chemex for the basis to this drink.
+I like to brew my coffee with a pour over technique like the Hario V60 or Chemex for the basis of this drink.

-Filtered coffee has a more mellow flavor, which I like in combination with the blueberry syrup and cold foam.
+Filtered coffee has a milder flavor, which I enjoy paired with the blueberry syrup and cold foam.

-I like to use medium roasted coffee beans for these techniques for the most balanced flavor profile, but you can also use a darker roast if you prefer.
+I prefer to use medium-roasted coffee beans for these techniques to achieve the most balanced flavor profile, but you can also use a darker roast if you prefer.

 Medium roasted and dark roasted coffee beans next to each other.